slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ---
 Building upon the previous [tutorial](https://slsu0424.github.io/encoding-pubmed-abstracts-for-nlp-tasks/) on one-hot encoding, this tutorial will review the concept of word embeddings and apply this to real-life data.

 For our example, we will extract patient summaries from PubMed.
 From these patient summaries, we will label those that had COVID-19 and those that did not.
 Selected sentences are used to create word embeddings.
 These embeddings are trained as part a neural network model to perform a classification task.
 By training the word embeddings, the computer will learn if there are any meaningful relationships between the words in the text.

+All tutorial resources can be found [here](https://github.com/slsu0424/pmc-patients).

 ## A short intro to Word Embeddings